ghj95/iris_app/README.md

 # Iris Classifier App

 ### Overview
-This project is a **Streamlit-based web application** that classifies iris flowers using a **Random Forest model** trained on the famous Iris dataset.
+This project is a Streamlit-based web application that classifies iris flowers using a Random Forest model.
 Users can input flower measurements and receive a real-time prediction of the species along with the probability score for each class.

 ### Features
 * Machine Learning-powered classification** using Scikit-Learn’s Random Forest algorithm.